-Keep Smoke Out Of Your Home & Enjoy A Safer Fire With Expert Smoke Chamber Repairs
+Smoke Chamber Repairs: Keep Smoke Out of Your Home & Enjoy a Safer Fire

 Just above your firebox is your smoke chamber, which is an inverted funnel that takes all of that heat, smoke, moisture, and corrosive gas produced by the fire in your firebox, and funnels it up into the chimney flue so it can escape.
 The smoke chamber is generally the “weak link” of any fireplace system, and many times, they’re not built thick enough, they’re built incorrectly, or they lack proper clearance to combustibles.

 Smoke Chamber Repair – Before & After